usc-isi-i2/kgtk/docs/export/generate_wikidata_triples.md

 The `generate_wikidata_triples` command generates triple files from a kgtk file.
 The generated triple files can then be loaded into a triple store directly.

-The triple generator reads a tab-separated kgtk file from standard input.
+The triple generator reads a tab-separated kgtk file from standard input, by default, or a given file.
 The kgtk file is required to have at least the following 4 fields: `node1`, `label`, `node2` and `id`.
 The `node1` field is the subject; `label` is the predicate and `node2` is the object.

 ## Usage
 ```{shell}